feugy/melodie/README.md

 You will find installers on the [releases][] page.

-Please note that AppImage Snap, DMG and NSIS installer will automatically update to the latest available version.
+Please note that AppImage Snap and NSIS installer will automatically update to the latest available version.

-If you run Mélodie from a zip or using Windows portable version, you will have to download updates by yourself.
+If you run Mélodie from a zip or using DMG/Windows portable version, you will have to download updates by yourself.

 ### Note for Windows users